 Market Vectors ETFs

-Van Eck Mutual Funds
+Van Eck Funds

-6/11/14: The Gold Report interviews Joe Foster on the prospects for gold in the second half of 2014.
+06/11/14: The Gold Report interviews Joe Foster on the prospects for gold in the second half of 2014.
 According to Foster, the outlook for gold may be positive in light of the potential loosening of import and tax restrictions in India and stabilization in ETFs.
 “I think the market is in the process of finding a bottom.
 Gold will probably struggle through the summer, but I think $1,200/oz. should prove to be a solid floor under the gold price,” says Foster.
 View article »

 Subscribe to email updates